daos-stack/daos/doc/admin/architecture.md

 ## DAOS Components

-A datacenter may have hundreds of thousands of compute nodes interconnected via a scalable high-performance fabric, where all, or a subset of the nodes called storage nodes, have direct access to NVM storage.
+A data center may have hundreds of thousands of compute nodes interconnected via a scalable, high-performance fabric, where all, or a subset of the nodes called storage nodes have direct access to NVM storage.
 A DAOS installation involves several components that can be either collocated or distributed.

 ### DAOS Target, Server and System

-The DAOS server is a multi-tenant daemon running on a Linux instance (i.e. natively on the physical node or in a VM or container) of each storage node and exporting through the network the locally-attached NVM storage.
+The DAOS server is a multi-tenant daemon running on a Linux instance (i.e., natively on the physical node or in a VM or container) of each storage node and exporting through the network the locally-attached NVM storage.
 It listens to a management port, addressed by an IP address and a TCP port number, plus one or more fabric endpoints, addressed by network URIs.
-The DAOS server is configured through a YAML file and can be integrated with different daemon management or orchestration frameworks (e.g. a systemd script, a Kunernetes service or even via a parallel launcher like pdsh or srun).
+The DAOS server is configured through a YAML file and can be integrated with different daemon management or orchestration frameworks (e.g., a systemd script, a Kunernetes service or even via a parallel launcher like pdsh or srun).

 A DAOS system is identified by a system name and consists of a set of